pavsaund/pavsaund.com/site/content/post/2019-10-11-enabling-autosave-in-vscode.md

 ---
-title: "Should I enable Auto Save in VSCode?"
-date: 2019-10-11T08:51:57+02:00
 draft: false
-categories:
-- DevDiary
+title: Should I enable Auto Save in VSCode?
+date: 2019-10-11T06:51:57.000Z
 tags:
   - vscode
   - auto-save
   - feedback-loops
   - growth
   - tools
   - workflow
   - productivity
-keywords:
+categories:
-- tech
+  - DevDiary
-summary: I've decided to experiment with the auto save feature on, but first I wanted to dissect WHY I'm so skeptical of it, and what I could potentially gain.
-Here's a brain dump.

-#thumbnailImage: //example.com/image.jpg
 ---
 I worked on another developer's machine yesterday and they were using the auto-save feature in their editor.
 This threw me off completely, and had me questioning a fundamental truth I've had of needing to save files while developing software. 😱

 {{< tweet 1182543783327649792 >}}

 I've decided to experiment with the auto save feature on, but first I wanted to dissect WHY I'm so skeptical, and what I could potentially gain.
 Here's a brain-dump.

 <!--more-->

 ## Why am I skeptical of auto save while coding? 🤨

 ### More Load

 * I tend to have automation running in the background (ie: build watchers for javascript and dotnet, as well as continuous testing tools)